 For a general overview of lab safety features, use our orientation checklist to get to know your chosen laboratory.
 Next, take an online safety training, familiarize yourself with emergency procedures, and learn about the properties of the chemicals you will use in your daily research.

 Contact Mat Lalonde, our CCB Safety Officer, for help setting up a safe experimental design or assessing the hazards of a substance or experiment.

-Before performing research at CCB, you must attend a one-hour laboratory orientation session.
+Before performing research at CCB, researchers in experminatal labs must have safety training, please contact contact Mat Lalonde to arrange training.
 You are also required to complete research-specific training through the Harvard Environmental Health and Safety's training management system, which offers trainings in: general laboratory safety, hazardous waste management, laser safety, blood borne pathogens, biosafety, and radiation safety.

 For liquid pyrophoric training, contact Mat Lalonde.

 Keep track of your trainings with our CCB Training Log.

 To safely conduct experiments involving recombinant and synthetic DNA, infectious agents, and human materials, you must first attend the appropriate trainings.
 To learn more about how to approach various biological materials, here is a curated list of valuable resources:

 The Environmental Health and Safety department offers information on safe biological work practices and biosafety.
 And, the Committee on Microbiological Safety (COMS) regulates biosafety at Harvard and its thirteen affiliated institutions.

 The Material Safety Data Sheets for Infectious Substances details the health hazards, including infectious dose, viability (including decontamination), medical information, laboratory hazard, recommended precautions, handling information and spill procedures, of specific substances.